emtee40/SurvivalManual-wiki/Cold.md

 15-90\.
 You can find porcupines in southern subarctic regions where there are trees.
 Porcupines feed on bark; if you find tree limbs stripped bare, you are likely to find porcupines in the area.

 15-91\.
 Ptarmigans, owls, Canadian jays, grouse, and ravens are the only birds that remain in the arctic during the winter.
 They are scarce north of the tree line.
 Ptarmigans and owls are as good for food as any game bird.
 Ravens are too thin to be worth the effort it takes to catch them.
 Ptarmigans, which change color to blend with their surroundings, are hard to spot.
 Rock ptarmigans travel in pairs and you can easily approach them.
 Willow ptarmigans live among willow clumps in bottomlands.
 They gather in large flocks and you can easily snare them.
 During the summer months, all arctic birds have a 2- to 3-week molting period during which they cannot fly and are easy to catch.
-Use one of the techniques described in [Chapter 8](08) to catch them.
+Use one of the techniques described in [Chapter Food](Food) to catch them.

 15-92\.
-Skin and butcher game ([Chapter 8](08)) while it is still warm.
+Skin and butcher game ([Chapter Food](Food)) while it is still warm.
 If you do not have time to skin the game, at least remove its entrails, musk glands, and genitals before storing.
 If time allows, cut the meat into usable pieces and freeze each separately so that you can use the pieces as needed.
 Leave the fat on all animals except seals.
 During the winter, game freezes quickly if left in the open.
 During the summer, you can store it in underground ice holes.

 **PLANTS**

-15-93\.
 Although tundras support a variety of plants during the warm months, all are small when compared to similar plants in warmer climates.
 For instance, the arctic willow and birch are shrubs rather than trees.
-[Appendix B](b) consists of plant foods and descriptions that are found in arctic and subarctic regions.

-15-94\.
-There are some plants growing in arctic and subarctic regions that are poisonous if eaten ([Appendix C](c)).
+There are some plants growing in arctic and subarctic regions that are poisonous if eaten ([Appendix](PoisonousPlantsList)).
 Use the plants that you know are edible.
-When in doubt, follow the Universal Edibility Test in [Chapter 9, Figure 9-5](09).
+When in doubt, follow the Universal Edibility Test in [Chapter Plants, Figure 9-5](Plants).

 ### TRAVEL

-15-95\.
 You will face many obstacles if your survival situation is in an arctic or subarctic region.
 Your location and the time of the year will determine the types of obstacles and the inherent dangers.
-You should—
+You should.

 * Avoid traveling during a blizzard.
 * Take care when crossing thin ice.
 Distribute your weight by lying flat and crawling.
 * Cross streams when the water level is lowest.
 Normal freezing and thawing action may cause a stream level to vary as much as 2 to 2.5 meters (7 to 8 feet) per day.
 This variance may occur any time during the day, depending on the distance from a glacier, the temperature, and the terrain.
 Consider this variation in water level when selecting a campsite near a stream.
 * Consider the clear arctic air.
 It makes estimating distance difficult.
 You more frequently underestimate than overestimate distances.
 * Avoid travel in "whiteout" conditions.
 The lack of contrasting colors makes it impossible to judge the nature of the terrain.
 * Always cross a snow bridge at right angles to the obstacle it crosses.
 Find the strongest part of the bridge by poking ahead of you with a pole or ice axe.
 Distribute your weight by crawling or by wearing snowshoes or skis.
 * Make camp early so that you have plenty of time to build a shelter.
 * Consider frozen or unfrozen rivers as avenues of travel.
 However, some rivers that appear frozen may have soft, open areas that make travel very difficult or may not allow walking, skiing, or sledding.
 * Use snowshoes if you are traveling over snow-covered terrain.
 Snow 30 or more centimeters (12 inches or more) deep makes traveling difficult.
 If you do not have snowshoes, make a pair using willow, strips of cloth, leather, or other suitable material.

-15-96\.
 It is almost impossible to travel in deep snow without snowshoes or skis.
 Traveling by foot leaves a well-marked trail for any pursuers to follow.
 If you must travel in deep snow, avoid snow-covered streams.
 The snow, which acts as an insulator, may have prevented ice from forming over the water.
 In hilly terrain, avoid areas where avalanches appear possible.
 Travel in the early morning in areas where there is danger of avalanches.
 On ridges, snow gathers on the lee side in overhanging piles called cornices.
 These often extend far out from the ridge and may break loose if stepped on.

 ### WEATHER SIGNS